 The Meteosat satellites are located at 0° longitude as well as over the Indian Ocean and acquire DCP data from operators of DCP platforms which are located within the footprint of the satellites.
-Similar systems are also operated by the US National Oceanic and Atmospheric Administration and the Japan Meteorological Agency, providing worldwide coverage.
+Similar systems are also operated by the US National Oceanic and Atmospheric Administration, the Japan Meteorological Agency, Indian Space Research Organisation and the China Meteorological Administration providing worldwide coverage.
 Some of the DCP bandwidth on board all these meteorological spacecraft is reserved for the International Data Collection System.
 This system allows operators to receive messages from mobile platforms and on ships or aircraft travelling around the world.

 The DCS supports the transmission of data from DCPs to the satellite, as well as the immediate relay of data from the satellite to the ground station and the subsequent basic processing and onward transmission of selected data to the user.

-Users can receive DCP messages either using EUMETCast, EUMETSAT's data dissemination system, or through FTP/ Internet, the Global Telecommunications System (GTS), or direct dissemination from the Meteosat satellite at 0° longitude.
+Users can receive DCP messages either using EUMETCast, EUMETSAT's data dissemination system, or through FTP/Internet and the Global Telecommunications System (GTS).